david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 ## <a name="openvino-installation"></a>OpenVINO Installation
 This guide assumes that you have completed installation of OpenVINO. <br>
-The installation created a new directory in your home directory:
+The installation created 2 new directories in your home directory:

 `~/omz_demos_build`

-Note: There are 2 similar directories that contain samples, but we won't be using them for this tutorial.
-For completeness, they are:
-    `~/inference_engine_samples_build`
 `~/inference_engine_demos_build`

+We'll use omz_demos_build for vehicle detection, and inference_engine_samples_build for the first 2 (classification with squeezenet) exercises.

 This is where sample applications are installed, after they are compiled.
 You will have to compile most of the samples.

 <br>